Thibaultfq/virtual-sports/src/members/dion-bulkens.md

 university: 'Knowledge Centre for Sport & Physical Activity'
 department: ''
 researchGroup: ''
-jobTitle: 'Specialist esports, Gaming and Gamification'
+jobTitle: 'Specialist esports, gaming and gamification'
 bioShort: Dion makes knowledge about virtual sports and esports - based on science, policy and practice - available and applicable for Dutch professionals involved in sports.
 bioLong: ''
 email: 'dion.bulkens@kenniscentrumsportenbewegen.nl'